 It would be helpful if you look at it because instead of reading the sermon I'm going to jump from verse to verse and diverse portion to first portion and make points that draw out what you might have missed.
 Sometimes we read the scripture so often we fail to be stunned by the way it is written and the way the apostles preached.

-Verse 17 A, it was God who chose Israel from all of the people in the earth for his purposes.
-Middle of verse 17, it was God who made the people great during their stay in Egypt, it wasn't natural fertility of Jews.
-God made them grow.
-The last part of verse 17, it was God who led them out of Egypt with an uplifted arm.
+From verse 17, it was God who chose Israel from all of the people in the earth for his purposes.
+It was God who made the people great during their stay in Egypt [it wasn't natural fertility of Jews, God made them grow].
+And it was God who led them out of Egypt with an uplifted arm.”
 In other words God flexed his muscles in Egypt so that people would see his strength, God meant to be seen in the Exodus.

-Verse 19, it was God who destroyed the seven nations that they encountered as they entered Canaan.
-Yes humans swung the sword, yes they through this spear, yes they swirled their slingshots, but as we all know from Proverbs 21.
-The horses made ready for the day of battle, but victory belongs to the Lord.
+From verse 19, it was God who destroyed the seven nations that they encountered as they entered Canaan.
+Yes humans swung the sword, yes they through this spear, yes they swirled their slingshots, but as we all know from Proverbs 21: The horses made ready for the day of battle, but victory belongs to the Lord.

-Second part of first 19, it was God who gave Israel the land of Canaan as an inheritance.
+It was God who gave Israel the land of Canaan as an inheritance.
 If you give something to somebody as an inheritance, you own it.
-It wasn't the nations who owned the land of Canaan, Got owned the land of Canaan and he gives it to whomever he pleases Paul says.
-The Earth is the Lord's for you made it some .
+It wasn't the nations who owned the land of Canaan, God owned the land of Canaan and he gives it to whomever he pleases Paul says.
+The Earth is the Lord's.

-Verse 20 in Acts 13, it was God who gave Israel judges.
-These rulers didn't rise up on their own Samson, Deborah, Gideon.
-God raise them up says.
+From verse 20, it was God who gave Israel judges.
+These rulers didn't rise up on their own: Samson, Deborah, Gideon, ect.
+God raised them up.

-Verse 21.
-It was God who gave to Israel her first King Saul.
-Verse 22, it was God who removed Saul just like Daniel says remember?
-God changes times and seasons, he removes kings and sets up kings or as Daniel 4:32 says the most high rules over the kingdom of man he gives it to whomever he will.
+From verse 21, it was God who gave to Israel her first King, Saul.
+From verse 22, it was God who removed Saul just like Daniel says.
+God changes times and seasons, he removes kings and sets up kings, or as Daniel 4:32 says, “The most high rules over the kingdom of man he gives it to whomever he will.”

 That's what's in Paul's mind here as he enunciates the removal of Saul and now verse 22, second half.
 He raises up David, the son of Jesse, a shepherd boy, a harp plucker, a slaying shooter and God against all human expectations says that's my man.
 He will be king.